-Pekapeka Regional Park is a great place to discover and learn more about wetlands - why they are essential to our environment and the interesting wildlife that thrive in them.
+Pekapeka Regional Park (also referred to as the Pekapeka wetlands) is one of the few remaining large wetlands in Hawke’s Bay.
+It’s a great place to discover and learn more about wetlands, why they’re essential to our environment and the interesting wildlife that thrive in them.

 Pekapeka swamp is all that is left of what was once a much larger wetland complex.
 Tree roots have been found beneath the peat that suggests the wetland was once forested – more than 10,000 years ago.

 Pekapeka is one of the few remaining large wetlands of its type (palustrine, a swamp) in Hawke’s Bay.
 It has a high biodiversity value and was ranked by the Department of Conservation as the second most valuable wetland, ecologically, in Hawke’s Bay.
 The wetland has substantial cultural significance and since 1997, Pekapeka Wetland has had waahi tapu status under the Historic Places Act 1993.

 Pekapeka is thought to be named after the bats that inhabited nearby caves as pekapeka is Māori for 'bat'.

 Protected bird species that you might look for are - NZ Dabchick, Little Black Shag, Little Shag, White Faced Heron, Australasian Bittern (very rare), Mute Swan, Grey Teal, Marsh Crake, Spotless Crake, Pied Stilt, Shining Cuckoo, Morepork, Kingfisher, Welcome Swallow, North Island fantail, Silvereye, Black Shag and Australian Harrier.